orsinije/odm-dsi-docker/dsi-runtime/samples/nodejs/README.md

-# Communication between NodeJS and DSI
+# Communication between a Web Application and DSI using NodeJS

-This sample is showing how a NodeJS application can send events to DSI and receive events from DSI by using the REST API.
+This sample is showing how a Web application can send events to DSI and receive events from DSI by using the REST API and NodeJS.

 ## Prerequisites